MFserver/cryptsetup-helper-mfserver/README.md

 ## Pro tip

-You can have the keyfile folder synchronized between your computers, and you'll basically never have to worry about a password again.
+You can have the keyfile folder synchronized between your computers, and you'll basically never have to worry about a password again. `Syncthing` is great for this.